10 Amazing Ways to Redeem Amex Membership Rewards Points

 Few credit cards can unlock more amazing travel than American Express Membership Rewards credit cards.
 And that's more true now than ever.

-It starts off with an 80,000-point welcome bonus on The Platinum Card® from American Express after spending $6,000 within six months – and that alone is tough to beat.
+It starts off with an 80,000-point welcome bonus on *amex platinum card* after spending $8,000 within six months.

 And make sure to check to see if you are eligible for the 150,000 point offer via CardMatch!